Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group29_Final/Group29_Final.md

 >!
 Conduct multiple experiments making sure that there is no variation in tone of voice or movement in the presenter.

-That the presence of a gene increases the chances of developing cancer.
+That the presence of a mutated gene increases the chances of developing cancer.

-> !
+>!
 Select a random assortment of the population that both contain and do not contain the gene.
 Then, over a long period of time, check evolving cancer rates for both groups.
-> !
+>!
 Or compare a control group of mice to genetically engineered mouse models for cancer research as seen [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3533445/).

 TODO: Add an example requiring the use of those bioinformatic databases.